firstneverrest/TodoList-ASP.NET-WebAPI/README.md

 # Todo List Web API

+Web API with ASP.NET Core created for todo list application.
+This Web API include GET, POST, PUT, DELETE, connects with MariaDB, store password with hash & salt, and authentication with JWT.

 ## Set up Database

 Select MariaDB as a SQL database server.
 MariaDB is an open-source relational database management system(RDBMS) like MySQL.